-For example, all deals used in the Accelerator come from our hypothetical brokerage firm – East Lang Ellis.
+For example, many of the hypothetical deals used in the Accelerator come from our hypothetical brokerage firm – East Lang Ellis.

-For each case study, this hypothetical firm shares a link to a deal War Room where you’ll find realistic looking offering (or financing) memoranda, operating statements, rent rolls, and other deal-specific documents.
+For many of the case studies, this hypothetical firm shares a link to a deal War Room where you’ll find realistic looking offering (or financing) memoranda, operating statements, rent rolls, and other deal-specific documents.

-Furthermore, the cases use real-to-life jargon, processes, and examples so that you learn real estate financial modeling as if a real boss was giving you real deals to underwrite.
+Furthermore, the cases use real-to-life jargon, processes, and examples so that you learn real estate financial modeling as if an actual boss was giving you real deals to underwrite.

 Modern, Easy-to-Navigate, Proprietary Interface

 Besides developing true-to-life content, having a learning interface that was attractive, easy-to-navigate, and housed within our Adventures in CRE site was essential.
-This piece took some time to come together, but thanks to a couple of people far more capable than we are, we have a learning platform we’re really excited about.
+This piece took some time to come together, and we continue to make regular improvements based on feedback from Accelerator members.
+But thanks to a couple of people far more technically capable than we are, we have a learning platform we’re really excited about.